 Replacing your kitchen doors is one of the easiest ways of updating the room’s style and allows you to choose from huge range of colours and styles.
 Worktops and splashbacks can take a little longer to choose, as you have to be mindful of the materials you're selecting, but choosing a stand-out shade will add a bit of extra visual interest to your kitchen.

 1. Black and white

-Monochrome is a classic, but for very good reason – this contrasting scheme will give your cooking space a chic, timeless look.
+Monochrome is a classic when it comes to kitchen colour combinations, but for very good reason - this contrasting scheme will give your cooking space a chic, timeless look.
 Why not consider pairing gloss white doors with matt black worktops?
 A mix of textures keeps the look fresh and modern.
-We have a range of both High Gloss doors and matt doors in dark colours, such as Matt Graphite and Opengrain Dark Grey
+We have a range of both High Gloss doors and matt doors in dark colours, such as Super Matt Graphite and Super Matt Indigo Blue.

 2. Spice it up with reds, yellows & oranges